YFood gulps down $16M to build out its meal-in-a-bottle and snack bar business – TechCrunch

 The investment is being led by Felix Capital, the London firm that has been investing big in direct-to-consumer startups as part of a bigger e-commerce push.
 Strategically, New Zealand-based global dairy co-operative Fonterra is also participating in this round, along with previous investors Five Seasons Ventures and New Ground Ventures.

-The company is not disclosing its valuation but we understand that it’s in the region of $100 million and — as has been the case for other startups — was flat on its last round (a seed round), due to the effect of COVID-19.
+The company is not disclosing its valuation but we understand that it’s in the region of $100 million and — as has been the case for other startups — was not impacted by COVID-19.
 Notably, much of its previous fundraising — €5 million before now — is still in the bank because the startup is already profitable, having grown revenues by more than 300% in the last year.

 Based out of Munich, Germany, and strongest in the DACH region of Germany, Austria and Switzerland, YFood has started to expand to more European countries and is investing in boosting its online presence, which already has some 200,000 customers; and to grow relationships with retail partners that can help with delivery.